 Wild-Card Bonus Sleeper Pick: Beaches & Cream – all of the romantic picks on this list are “nice” restaurants that are fairly expensive.
 Beaches & Cream is an out-of-left-field choice for a list like this in that it doesn’t fit that mold at all, but it’s actually quite romantic in a 50s, play the jukebox while having a soda and ice cream with your gal before heading to the drive-in or roller-rink, sort of way.
 It’s romantic in a different way.
 A fun, light-hearted way!

 Those are our top romantic picks!
 For our other dining picks, recommendations, and reviews, check out our Disney Dining Index page.

-What do you think?
-Have you dined at these restaurants?
-Did you find them romantic?
+What do you think about our picks?
+If you’ve dined at these restaurants, did you find them romantic?
 What are your top Walt Disney World romantic dining picks?
 Let us know in the comments!